 An advanced course in marketing which is designed to teach the complex principles, concepts and strategies associated with marketing and institutional research and assessment.
-This course builds upon the content contained in Marketing (BUS 242), the Research Methods and Applied Statistics course (BUS 393), and focuses on the development of comprehensive marketing and institutional research strategies and design.
-Prerequisite: BUS 242 and BUS 363
+This course builds upon the content contained in Marketing (BUS 242) and Research Methods and Applied Statistics (BUS 393), and focuses on the development of comprehensive marketing and institutional research strategies and design.
+Prerequisites: BUS 242, BUS 393.